Cloud303/wafr-remediations/docs/cloud303-aws-security-tools.md

 categories: [Remediation Guides]
 ---

+#  How to deploy AWS Security Tools CloudFormation Template

 This guide will walk you through deploying a comprehensive set of AWS security tools and configurations including CloudTrail, AWS Config, GuardDuty, Amazon Inspector, and IAM Access Analyzer.